ScienceDaily (Nov. 8, 2012) —

 Alderney in the Channel Islands.

-in North West Alderney to find out about their feeding habits and
+gannets were tracked to find out about their feeding habits and routes

 The study found that on the whole gannets flew in the same direction and for the same distance but they vary significantly in the amount of time they spend searching for food which suggests that individual gannets do not depend on specific feeding sites.